ducks/open-udisc-api/README.md

 ### Events
 - [x] Search events
+- [x] Get Event Leaderboard
+- [ ] More getEvents quick filters

 ### Misc
 - [ ] Leaderboards

 ### Internal
-- [ ] Tests (some tests and mock data is there but nothing really working)
+- [x] Tests (these are mostly used for my personal exploration. they use mocks that I don't want to host anymore.)
 - [ ] Complete use of interfaces/models (some interfaces there but need to be actually implemented